-Facial Skin Cancer Treatment at Our Johns Creek/Suwanee & Lawrenceville, GA Locations
+Facial Skin Cancer Treatment in Atlanta, GA

-Do you know the skin is the largest organ in the human body?
 Not only does the skin provide a protective barrier against heat and cold, but it also provides protection against light and infection.

 The skin consists of 2 layers, along with numerous types of cells: